-Any allegation of cheating is to be supported with a dispute (according to the rules set out above), demo and timestamps.
+Any allegation of cheating is to be supported with a dispute (according to the rules set out below), demo and timestamps.

 Abuse and Racism

 A warning or ban will be given to any player found to be abusing another team/player.
-A second offence will result in a substantial ban and will be dealt with accordingly.
 Racism is strictly forbidden and will result in an instant match ban.

 - 1st offence: 1 day